arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/01-service-bus.md

 > In the example, when a message handler above this one is registered that could also handle the message (same message type) than that handler may be chosen instead of the one with the specific filter.

 ### Filter messages based on message body
-When registering a new message handler, one can opt-in to add a filter on the incoming message body which filters out messages that are not needed to be processed.
+When registering a new message handler, one can opt-in to add a filter on the incoming message body which filters out messages that are not needed to be processed by this message handler.
 This can be useful when you want to route messages based on the message content itself instead of the messaging context.

 Following example shows how a message handler should only process a certain message when the status is 'Sales'; meaning only `Order` for the sales division will be processed.